Make natural, nutrition-packed sauerkraut and pickled vegetables with this stoneware crock from Poland!

 When choosing the size of the crock, remember you can only fill a pot to 80% of its total capacity.

-See the left side of this page for other crock sizes.
+See below for other crock sizes.